 In small towns like Gyver, WWI veterans don’t have it easy.
-America is just emerging from the 1920 depression.
-Jobs are few and far between, disability and shell shock are real, and battle fatigue is taking its toll on their bodies and souls.
+In a nation just emerging from an economic depression, jobs are few and far between.
+Disability and shell shock are real, and battle fatigue is taking its toll on their bodies and souls.

-Violet Grave’s friend, Hank Convoy, is one of these vets.
-With a grandmother and disabled sister to support, he takes what odd jobs he can get.
-But like Violet, he’s a product of 1920s youth culture, so most of what he earns goes toward cards and bootleg liquor.
+Three years after the end of the war, Violet Grave’s friend, Hank Convoy, is one of these vets struggling to survive.
+With a grandmother and a disabled sister to support, he takes whatever odd jobs he can get.
+But like Violet, he’s a product of Jazz Age youth culture, so most of what he earns goes toward cards and bootleg liquor.

 To add to his troubles, he’s arrested on suspicion of murdering an army buddy found in the alleyway near his house.